+You can switch between Depth Ki and Residual depth K by soft key.
 You can use the Select reference plane function to determine the Reference dimension ZR and the Limit diameter IR.

 - The FRONT Y section code with the Limit diameter, Reference dimension, and Spindle angle parameters.
 The section code is omitted for nested contours. - A G308 with the Contour name parameter. - A G376 with the parameters of the single surface - A G309